 - Adaptational Badass: Kate Kane, the original Batwoman from the source material, originally became a heroine partly to win the affections of Batman, who was uninterested.
 This version is a very strong anti-heroine that does not need Batmans affections in order to complete her duties.

-- Adaptational Villainy: She is much of an anti-heroine here instead of being an actual heroine, which is why DC insisted that the filmmakers not actually use the original Batwoman from the comics, Kathy Kane.
+- Adaptational Jerkass: She is much of an anti-heroine here instead of being an actual heroine, which is why DC insisted that the filmmakers not actually use the original Batwoman from the comics, Kathy Kane.
 That didn't stop the writers from homaging her via Kathy Duquesne.
 Nor did it stop them from making this Kathy one of the Batwomen.